Roman Carthage: Foundation

 After the Roman conquest of Carthage, its nearby rival Utica, a Roman ally, was made capital of the region and for a while replaced Carthage as the leading centre of Punic trade and leadership.
 It had the advantageous position of being situated on the outlet of the Medjerda River, Tunisia's only river that flowed all year long.
 However, grain cultivation in the Tunisian mountains caused large amounts of silt to erode into the river.
 This silt accumulated in the harbour until it became useless, and so Rome looked for a new harbour town.

 By 122 BC, Gaius Gracchus had founded a short-lived Roman colony, called Colonia Junonia.
 The purpose was to obtain arable lands for impoverished farmers.
 The Senate abolished the colony some time later, to undermine Gracchus' power.

 After this failed effort, Carthage was rebuilt by Julius Caesar in the period from 49 to 44 BC, with the official name Colonia Iulia Concordia Carthago.
 By the first century, it had grown to be the second-largest city in the western half of the Roman Empire.
 The geographer Strabo wrote that when the third Punic War began in 149 BC, the Carthaginians ruled 300 cities in Libya and 700,000 people lived in Carthage.
 Dexter Hoyos writes that it was physically impossible in any period of its history for that many people to live within its walls.
-According to Hoyos, the population of Roman Carthage and its surrounding territory would have been around 575,000 in AD 149.
+According to Hoyos, the population of Carthage and its surrounding territory would have been around 575,000 in 149 B.C.
 It was the centre of the Roman province of Africa, which was a major breadbasket of the empire.
 Among its major monuments was an amphitheatre.

 The temple of Juno Caelestis, dedicated to the City Protector Goddess Juno Caelestis, was one of the biggest building monuments of Carthage, and became a holy site for pilgrims from all Northern Africa and Spain.